Bethe ansatz

-In physics, the Bethe ansatz is an ansatz method for finding the exact wavefunctions of certain one-dimensional quantum many-body models.
-It was invented by Hans Bethe in 1931 to find the exact eigenvalues and eigenvectors of the one-dimensional antiferromagnetic Heisenberg model Hamiltonian.
-Since then the method has been extended to other models in one dimension: the (anisotropic) Heisenberg chain (XXZ model), the Lieb-Liniger interacting Bose gas, the Hubbard model, the Kondo model, the Anderson impurity model, the Richardson model etc.
+In physics, the Bethe ansatz is an ansatz for finding the exact wavefunctions of certain quantum many-body models, most commonly in one spatial dimension.
+It was introduced by Hans Bethe in 1931 to obtain the exact eigenvalues and eigenvectors of the one-dimensional antiferromagnetic isotropic (XXX) Heisenberg model.

+The approach was later generalized into the quantum inverse scattering method (QISM) and the algebraic Bethe ansatz, forming the basis of modern integrable system theory.

+Since then, the method has been extended to other spin chains and statistical lattice models.

+"Bethe ansatz problems" were one of the topics featuring in the "To learn" section of Richard Feynman's blackboard at the time of his death.

 Discussion

 In the framework of many-body quantum mechanics, models solvable by the Bethe ansatz can be contrasted with free fermion models.
-One can say that the dynamics of a free model is one-body reducible: the many-body wave function for fermions (bosons) is the anti-symmetrized (symmetrized) product of one-body wave functions.
-Models solvable by the Bethe ansatz are not free: the two-body sector has a non-trivial scattering matrix, which in general depends on the momenta.
+The dynamics of a free model is one-body reducible: its many-body wave function for fermions (bosons) is the antisymmetrized (symmetrized) product of one-body wave functions.
+Models solvable by the Bethe ansatz are interacting systems: their two-body sector has a nontrivial scattering matrix that depends on the particle momenta.

-On the other hand, the dynamics of the models solvable by the Bethe ansatz is two-body reducible: the many-body scattering matrix is a product of two-body scattering matrices.
-Many-body collisions happen as a sequence of two-body collisions and the many-body wave function can be represented in a form which contains only elements from two-body wave functions.
-The many-body scattering matrix is equal to the product of pairwise scattering matrices.
+By contrast, such models are two-body reducible: the many-body scattering matrix factorizes into a product of two-body scattering matrices.
+Many-body collisions occur as sequences of pairwise interactions, and the total wave function can be represented entirely in terms of two-body scattering states.
+The overall scattering matrix equals the ordered product of these pairwise matrices.